pyeventsourcing/eventsourcing/docs/topics/domain.rst

 A new aggregate instance also has a :py:obj:`~eventsourcing.domain.Aggregate.modified_on` property which gives the date and time when an aggregate object was last modified, and is determined by the timestamp attribute of the last event in the aggregate's sequence.
-It is also a Python :class:`~datetime.datetime` object.

 .. code:: python

-    from datetime import datetime

     assert isinstance(aggregate.modified_on, datetime)

-Initially, since there is only one event in the aggregate's sequence, the ``created_on`` and ``modified_on`` values are identical, and equal to the timestamp of the "created" event.
+Initially, since there is only one event in the aggregate's sequence, the :py:obj:`~eventsourcing.domain.Aggregate.created_on` and :py:obj:`~eventsourcing.domain.Aggregate.modified_on` values are identical, and equal to the timestamp of the "created" event.

 .. code:: python